banner

 Before Going to Japan#

-Prepare necessary items and matters for after going to Japan.
+Prepare necessary items and matters for after arriving in Japan in advance.

 Passport and Visa#

-Check how to apply for a passport on your own.
+Check how to apply for a passport yourself.

-Visa: Find the required application materials on the embassy's website and apply through the designated agency.
+Visa: Look for the required application materials on the embassy's website and find an agency designated by the embassy to handle it.
 The price is about 500 yuan.

-Choose one of the three and it will be very convenient.
+Choose one of the three; just getting one will be much more convenient.
 I applied for a Bank of China Visa card on my phone, and it took about half a month to receive the card.

 Seal#

-Order a set of circular Japanese seals on Taobao.
-I only used the seal with my full name and didn't use the registered seal.
+Order a set of round Japanese seals on Taobao; I only used the seal with my full name and did not use the recognition seal.

-For convenience, the seal is in uppercase pinyin.
-If you use a Chinese seal, you will need to register at the city hall in Japan, which is more troublesome, so it's better to use an English name throughout Japan.
+For convenience, I printed my name in uppercase pinyin.
+If I used Chinese characters, I would have to register at the city office after coming to Japan, which is quite troublesome, so I simply used an English name to travel around Japan.

 Chinese version application guide: Link

-For students, the required documents are residence card, student ID, and email address.
-The current address must be indicated on the residence card.
+For students, the required materials include a residence card, student ID, and email address.
+The residence card must indicate the current address.

 Essential Apps to Download in Advance#

-It is recommended to download apps for McDonald's and Matsuya, as you can order food on your phone without communication.
-But the app must be downloaded from the Japanese App Store.
+It is recommended to download apps for McDonald's and Matsuya, as you can order on your phone without the need for communication.
+However, the app must be downloaded from the Japan region.

 Suica Transportation Card#

-iPhone users can apply for a Suica card after binding their domestic UnionPay card to Apple Pay.
-You can recharge it directly with the UnionPay card and use it in many places in Japan, which is very convenient.
+iPhone users can apply for a Suica card after binding their domestic UnionPay card in Apple Pay; you can recharge it directly with the UnionPay card and use it in many places in Japan, which is very convenient.

-It's not convenient for Android phones (especially Huawei).
-You can consider searching for a guide after arriving in Japan to apply for a physical card.
+It's less convenient for Android users (especially Huawei).
+You might consider searching for guides to apply for a physical card after arriving in Japan.

-Buy a short-term data SIM card for Japan on Taobao.
-I bought a 20GB card for 15 days.
+Buy a short-term data card for Japan on Taobao.
+I bought a 15-day 20G card.

-Activate international roaming (free) for the SIM card you want to keep, and change the plan to an 8 yuan retention plan.
+Activate international roaming (free) for the phone card you need to keep, and change the plan to 8 yuan for number retention.

-For SIM cards you don't need to keep, just activate international roaming and wait for them to expire automatically.
+For cards you do not need to keep, just activate international roaming and wait for it to automatically expire due to insufficient balance.

 Y.U mobile, IIjmio, povo, linemo, etc.

-For SIM cards, you can apply online after arriving in Japan (cheap SIM cards).
-When applying, you need to provide a friend's Japanese phone number and your own Japanese address.
+You can apply for a phone card online after arriving in Japan (discount cards); you need to fill in a friend's Japanese phone number and your own Japanese address during the application.

-Most of the cheap SIM cards offer 3-5GB of data per month for 1000 yen.
-I originally wanted to choose Y.U mobile because it offers 5GB of data per month and any unused data can be carried over, with a maximum carryover of 100GB that never expires.
-However, I couldn't apply with my Chinese VISA card, so I ended up choosing IIjmio, which also offers 5GB of data per month with carryover to the next month, but it expires in the third month.
+Most cheap phone cards cost about 1000 yen per month for 3G to 5G data.
+I originally wanted to choose Y.U mobile because it offers 5G data that can be carried over if unused, with a maximum carryover of 100G permanently valid, but I couldn't apply with a Chinese VISA card, so I finally chose IIjmio, which also offers 5G with carryover to the next month, but it automatically expires in the third month.

-Some SIM cards may not work on certain Android phones, so be careful.
+Some phone cards may not work on certain Android phones, so be careful.

 Accommodation#

-After arriving in Japan, I temporarily couldn't move into the rented house, so I booked a hotel for the first day on Ctrip.
+After arriving in Japan, I couldn't check into the rented house temporarily, so I booked a hotel for the first day on Ctrip.

 Residence Card#

-Rent, Enrollment, City Hall Registration, and National Health Insurance, etc.#
+Rent, Enrollment, City Office Registration, and National Health Insurance, etc.#

-I relied on my classmates to help translate.
-It would be difficult for me to do it myself.
+I relied on classmates to help translate.
+If I did it myself, I would be completely lost.

 Amazon#

-Shopping on Amazon (the website starts with jp for Japanese Amazon) is very convenient.
-You can search in Chinese, especially for furniture needed at the beginning.
-You can conveniently link your credit card for payment.
-In the beginning, I bought a lot of things, so having a Prime membership saved me some money (600 yen per month).
-You can pause the Prime membership later.
+Shopping on Amazon (the website starts with jp for Japan) is very convenient; you can search in Chinese, especially for furniture needed at the beginning.
+It can be linked to a credit card for payment.
+Since I bought many items initially, signing up for a Prime membership can save some money (600 yen per month).
+Later, I can pause the Prime membership.

-For example, I bought items such as mattresses, refrigerators, and vacuum cleaners on Amazon.
-Although stores like Bic Camera can provide points and discounts, overall, Amazon may be cheaper.
+For example, I bought large furniture like mattresses, refrigerators, and vacuum cleaners on Amazon.
+Although stores like Bic Camera also sell and offer points, overall, it may not be cheaper than Amazon.

 With Amazon Prime, you can also apply for an Amazon Mastercard credit card.

-In general, you can use Suica, credit cards, WeChat Pay, and Alipay without exchanging Japanese yen.
-When needed, you can withdraw money with a UnionPay debit card at convenience stores (with an annual limit of about 100,000 RMB).
-If you want to make an international remittance, you can go to Bank of China in Japan to apply for a card, which has lower fees (annual limit of $50,000).
+Generally, you can use Suica, credit cards, WeChat, and Alipay to avoid exchanging for yen.
+When needed, you can go to a convenience store to withdraw cash with a UnionPay debit card (with an annual limit of about 100,000 yuan); the fee is around 50 RMB.
+The Great Wall Cross-Border MasterCard has no fee for the first transaction each month, but you need to deposit an additional 2% of yen for temporary freezing.
+If you want to make international remittances, you can apply for a card at the Bank of China in Japan, which has lower fees (annual limit of 50,000 USD).
 You can also exchange currency privately.

 Loading...